Fidelis-Farm-Technologies/galileo_toolkit/README.md

 - [&check;] Phase 1 - Implement a toolkit of commandline applications in Rust.
 - [&check;] Phase 2 - Build a Docker container images that integrate commandline applications, YAF, QuestDB , and Grafana.
 - [&check;] Phase 3 - Publish a docker-compose.yml as an example of fully functional network monitoring solution (less anomaly detection functions).
-- [&nbsp;] Phase 4 - Add anomaly detection commandline application that uses the PyTorch library and docker-compose.yml to demonstrate usage.
+- [&nbsp;] Phase 4 - By the end of 2024, finish implementing anomaly detection commandline application that uses the PyTorch library and docker-compose.yml to demonstrate usage.

 ## Commandline Applications
 The following commandline applications are designed to run in Docker containers: